 You can use the following for example:

-- Google – Google is the perfect example of a good function UX design.
+- Google – Google is the perfect example of a good functional UX design.
 Just one search area is a great customer-friendly element.

 - Netflix – Netflix is pretty easy to operate and it uses an algorithm to recommend stuff based on the user’s viewing history.
 This helps in delivering a personalized, easily understandable interface for the user.